Moss, Norway: Industry

 The town is known for paper mills, as well as metalworks and other factories.
 Dillingøy is known as a place for alternative non-military civil service.
 Moss is mentioned since the Renaissance and was the site of the signing of the Convention of Moss in 1814, which solidified the union with Sweden.
 The headquarters of textile producer Helly Hansen were located in Moss until 2009.
 The maker of international hotel keycards, Trio Ving, also has their headquarters here.
+AquaFence, a manufacturer of reusable temporary flood and hurricane barriers, is headquartered here.

 Transport

 The railway Østfold Line runs through Moss, stopping at Moss Station, which is the southern terminus of one service of the Oslo Commuter Rail and an intermediate stop for regional trains.
 Moss connects across the Oslofjord to Horten via the Moss–Horten Ferry.
 There are also bus-lines to Oslo Airport, Gardermoen, Gothenburg, Copenhagen, Oslo in addition to local bus lines.
 Moss port is one of the top 3 busiest container ports in Norway (measured in TEUs).